 Can I Get Life Insurance?

-No exam life insurance for diabetics lets you skip out on the health exam and there are companies that offer these kinds of policies to diabetics.
+These type of policies let you skip out on the health exam, and there are companies that offer no exam policies to diabetics.
 If you apply for this kind of coverage, you’ll have to fill out a detailed questionnaire about your diabetes but getting approved may take less time.